How Often Should You Wash Your Dog? A 2026 Guide by Coat Type

 Step 2: Book your first professional groom based on the recommended frequency

-Step 3: Mark your calendar for the next appointment (most groomers will remind you)
+Step 3: Mark your calendar for the next appointment

 Step 4: Brush regularly between grooms (daily for long coats, 2-3 times per week for medium coats, weekly for short coats)